-The property division process of a high-asset divorce is often one of the most complex things aspects.
+The property division process of a High-Net worth divorce is often one of the most complex things aspects.
 While this is difficult in a lot of cases, it gets even more so when there’s a family business.
 There are a few things that you have to consider if you’re in this position.

 First, you need to know what’s going to happen with the company.
 One party may buy the other out or the business might be sold.
 In some cases, both parties might continue to play active roles in the business.
 Once you know how this will be handled, you can move on to other points.